scottwedge/churchill_website/README.md

 If you have more than one html file (e.g. `index.html`, `file2.html` etc.) then you have to create a HtmlWebpackPlugin instance for each file.
 A comment about how to do this can be found in `webpack.config.js`.

+### Cross site anchor tags

+References made by cross-site anchor tags can currently not be resolved.
+Anchor tag relative paths should be relative to the locations the html files are going to have in `dist/`.

 ## Usage

 0. If you are starting a new project: